vladbph/cymatix-doc/README.md

 ```
 ORDER_PIZZA: @i would like to @order @small @pizza_kind{t_kind} and @pizza_kind{t_kind} pizza
 ```
-So this mechanism enables smaller context needed to train the system to understand pizza kinds.
+So this mechanism enables smaller context needed to train the layer to extract and label the pizza kinds.
 Look - do you need ***all*** words in the example utterance in layer "Pizza kinds"?
 Not really.
 So I would put into training file something like this:
 ```
 .define
     @pizza_kind = bbq chicken|meat|pepperoni|hawaiian
 .train
     @small @pizza_kind{&PIZZA_KIND} (and @pizza_kind{&PIZZA_KIND} pizza|)
 ```
-But be careful though. ***False positives one of the biggest issue with NLU systems***, finding the balance between training time, number of utterances and sufficient context is not easy task.
-So I said it.
-Now it is not so easy :).
-What is not so easy is to create ***high quality training set.***
+So having a context consisting only surrounding words is enough?
+You decide.
+But be careful though. ***False positives one of the biggest issue with NLU systems***, finding the balance between training time, number of utterances and sufficient context is not easy task to create ***high quality training set.*** zCymatix platform gives the tools to go either way.